This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remove clothing that may still contain chemicals.
 Do not take out your contact lenses.

-- Bring the container to show caregivers, if possible.
+- Bring the container to show healthcare providers, if possible.
 Do not bring the container if the chemical may burn you again.

 Prevent another chemical eye burn: